iris-hep/iris-hep.github.io/pages/docs/reimbursement.md

 ---

-  This page documents the guidelines for reimbursement of participant travel expenses which are being covered by the IRIS-HEP project.
+  This page documents the guidelines for reimbursement of participant travel expenses which are being covered by the IRIS-HEP project (or other similar projects at Princeton which support event participation costs).
 Please read carefully the entire document, including both the general guidelines and any event- or workshop-specific instructions described at the end of this page.
-Additional instructions or limitations for reimbursement may also have been included in any email you received informing you that your travel is eligible for reimbursement from the IRIS-HEP project.
+Additional instructions or limitations for reimbursement may also have been included in any email you received informing you that your travel is eligible for reimbursement from the IRIS-HEP project (or other similar projects at Princeton).

 ### General Guidelines for Reimbursement of Travel Expenses